Reiningecho90/Raspberry-Pi-0W-Rocket-Project/README.md

 - Launch club website: https://mdrocketry.org/
 - Added changes to deploy program, starting testing once everything can get attached to the rocket
 - Looking to hold off camera due to how packed the bay is currently, may try to make space in the future
+- Ribbon for camera delivered, testing soon
+- As mentioned on the issues page, the firsts tests for the deployment were succesful